 It is always up to you and the homeowner on what you agree on.
 In some houses, you don’t have to do anything but to be present.
 Other places require a bit more effort.

 The places I have sat so far required me to take care of cats and dogs, accept mail and water the plants.
 So very simple tasks that you can easily do next to your remote job.

 Just in case you are still wondering why people would let strangers into their house and live there.
 For free!

 A perfect solution is to let someone in who can live and work from everywhere.
-Someone who likes to see new places, meet new people, enjoys a free stay and likes to take care of houses and pets.
+Someone who likes to see new places, meet new people, enjoy a free stay and like to take care of houses and pets.

 What are the Benefits of House Sitting Abroad?